leonesoj/Honey/README.md

 - **Essential Commands** - Honey comes with a lean(but extended functionality) set of essential commands that are perfect for every type of Minecraft server.
 - **Player Settings** - Let your players customize their server preferences by turning on/off private messages, public chat, sound alerts, and also changing their own chat color.
 - **Punishment System** - A complete suite for managing your server bans, mutes, warnings, and kicks with added history tracking.
-- **Lunar Client Integration** - Pick and choose which mods you want Lunar client players to have access to with an easy-to-use GUI.
 - **Chat Control** - Filter out unwanted content, apply chat formats, track chat/private message logs, and enforce rules to keep your server community healthy.
 - **Reporting System** - Give power to your players with an intuitive reporting GUI, packaged with 24 ready-to-use report reasons/descriptions, making it easy for staff to review and respond efficiently.
 - **Player Messaging** - Private messages, social spy, ignore lists, sound alerts, and network-wide messaging support.